 One of the country’s oldest farmers markets, Eastern Market on Saturdays is full of fruit, veggies, flowers, food and more.
 The seasonal Sunday Street Market features local items such as home goods, art and jewelry, just to name a few.Discover Eastern Market

 This downtown district is a hub of big activity with theaters, music venues and two of downtown’s professional sports facilities, Comerica Park and Ford Field, side by side.Learn More

-Home to Wayne State University, Shinola and the major cultural institutions, midtown boasts unique art galleries and markets, quirky independent retail shops, clubs and some of the best don’t-want-to-miss cuisine in metro Detroit.
-One of the area’s most walkable, eccentric communities.Learn More
+Home to Wayne State University, Shinola and the major cultural institutions, Midtown boasts unique art galleries and markets, quirky independent retail shops, clubs and some of the best don’t-want-to-miss cuisine in metro Detroit.
+One of the area’s most walkable, eccentric communities.Discover Midtown Detroit

 Three Vegas-style casinos run 24/7 in Detroit.
 Must-see museums celebrate art, music, maritime and African-American history.
 Urban parks abound.
 Classic theaters, a bustling cultural district and hip hangouts entertain, and three sports stadiums rock.

 An up-and-coming food mecca, Detroit has a diverse collection of new eateries and watering holes, from gastro pubs and distilleries to French bistros and burger bars, many featuring locally grown ingredients.

 Nightlife in Detroit

 Live jazz clubs, salsa dancing on Saturday nights, bars that mix socializing and sports, houses of comedy, and casinos with club DJs spinning dance music of all genres.
 There’s no party like a Detroit party, no matter your late-night preferences.